Skip to main content

 Understanding Durations

-A task duration is the number of weekdays a task should take to complete.
+A task duration is the number of days a task should take to complete.
+In Legacy weekends are NOT counted, but in 2.0 all calendar days are counted.

 GUIDEcx uses durations to calculate task due dates based on: